Skip to Content

 You do not have to choose a Limited Placement University as one of your preferences.

 You will need to list two referees as part of your application.
+One of them must be an academic reference from a Massey faculty member.
 Ensure your referees are aware we will contact them once you clear the initial screening.
 This should be done before you submit your Outbound Exchange Application.

 Contact email@example.com if you have any questions about completing your application.

 ISEP requires both of your referees to be from a Massey academic faculty member.
 Please list two academic referees on our Outbound Exchange Application.